Barton springs pool in Austin Texas is located inside the Zilker Park and is considered the best swimming hole from Austin.

 - topless sunbathing is allowed but quite rare

 This huge swimming pool from Texas hill country is a man-made pool with a total surface of 3 acres, so don’t worry, there is a lot of space for everybody.

 There are no swing ropes or trampolines to jump directly into the water, but you don’t need them.

-There is plenty of room for you to swim and cool off no matter how crowded the pool becomes during weekends.
+There is always enough room for you to swim and cool off, even when the pool is very crowded on weekends.

 The water is extremely clear so with some snorkeling equipment you can explore also the underwater world and maybe spot the unique Barton Springs salamander.

 The water from the pool comes from 4 different springs and has a constant level all year round.